ShuJiaLab/MSM/README.md

 # MSM
 MSM System Reconstruction

-This project is focused on the reconstruction of data acquired in the 3D Multi-Stage Microscope (MSM) system.
+This project is focused on the reconstruction of data acquired in the 3D Multi focal scanning microscope (MSM) system.
 The code comprises three main steps: mask calibration, data alignment, and the core reconstruction process.
 These steps are essential for generating accurate 3D images from the data.

 ## Steps: